-Get outside, meet new people and learn about local natural areas while supporting HRWC’s Natural Areas Field Assessment program!
+Get outside, meet new people, and learn about local natural areas while supporting HRWC’s work.

 Field assessment volunteers will inventory ecologically important natural areas in the watershed.
 Each assessment takes about 3 – 4 hours, and involves a nature hike (yay!) through a woods or wetland.
 Volunteer teams conduct rapid ecological assessments of grasslands, forests, wetlands, and aquatic habitats throughout the spring, summer, and fall.
 Volunteers who sign up for the assessment program will join a team of two or more to do the assessments during the spring and summer.
 We also ask that natural area field volunteers attend a half-day training session.

 Our volunteers have assessed over 280 properties throughout S.E.
 Michigan!
 Land conservancies and community preservation programs use the data gathered to promote permanent protection of those lands identified as the highest quality and most important for protection of the Huron River.

-Don’t want to attend training, but you have some plant knowledge and are still interested in helping with field assessments?
+If you don’t want to attend training, but you have some plant knowledge, you can still help with field assessments

 If you have some experience in plant identification, we need your help!
-Volunteer teams will be conducting rapid ecological assessments of grasslands, forests, wetlands, and aquatic habitats throughout this spring, summer and fall.
+Volunteer teams will be conducting rapid ecological assessments of grasslands, forests, wetlands, and aquatic habitats throughout the spring, summer and fall.

 Every team will need at least one “plant person” — someone who has either taken a plant identification class, or has become familiar with wildflowers, grasses, and trees over time spent hiking this beautiful watershed.

 Your task will be to call out to your team members all the plants you can identify, and take pictures of those you can’t (to share with us for later identification).
-You will be able to practice your plant ID skills while learning more and more plants with each visit (each visit takes two – four hours).
+You will be able to practice your plant ID skills while learning more and more plants with each visit.

 If you have these credentials and are interested in being the designated plant identifier for a team then there is no training required.
 We just need you to participate in the 3-4 hour field assessments.